hadisfr/ST3-Java-Autocomplete/README.md

 # ST3-Java-Autocomplete
 Autocompletion for Sublime Text 3

-This package will use your project's configured folders to give you autocompletions for your own Java code.
-You can configure it to include Java's own source to further give you autocompletions.
-This can also create getters and setters at the bottom of your class to save you time.
+This package will use your project's folders to provide autocompletions for your own Java sourcecode.
+You can configure it to include Java's own sourcecode to further improve it.
+It can also create getters and setters at the bottom of your class.

 ## Install
 Go to preferences -> Browse Packages